Myths and Facts About Influenza

 Fact: Vaccination is the first, and most important, step to protect your entire family against influenza (flu), each year.
 The CDC recommends annual vaccination for everyone 6 months and older.
-In fact, the immune protection from the flu vaccine declines over time, so vaccination is necessary annually to ensure the best protection.
+In fact, the immune protection from the flu vaccine declines over time, so annual vaccination is necessary to provide the best protection.

 Myth: You or your child can get the flu from the influenza vaccine.

-Fact: Influenza vaccination is safe, effective and time tested; you cannot get the flu from the vaccine, whether you chose the injection or the nasal spray.
-The influenza vaccine contains virus strains that are either inactivated (as in the injected vaccine) or weakened (as in the nasal spray) and matched to the most commonly circulating influenza viruses that year.
-However, it takes two weeks for the vaccine to become effective.
+Fact: Influenza vaccination is safe, effective and time tested; you cannot get the flu from the vaccine, whether you chose the injection or the nasal spray vaccine.
+The influenza vaccine contains virus strains that are either inactivated (injected vaccine) or weakened (nasal spray) and matched to the most commonly circulating influenza viruses that year.
+However, it typically takes two weeks for the vaccine to become effective.
 It is possible that within those two weeks an individual – not yet fully protected by the vaccine – can develop influenza.
 This is why it is important to get vaccinated as soon as the vaccine is available in your community.

 Myth: If your child is healthy, he or she does not need to get the influenza vaccine.

 Fact: Even healthy children are at risk for getting sick from influenza.
 Vaccination is necessary this season even if you were vaccinated last year.
 Because immunity to the vaccine weakens, annual vaccination is a critical step to stay healthy.
-The CDC recommends that children aged 6 months through 8 years of age who did not receive at least one dose of the vaccine last season, should get two doses of vaccine approximately four weeks apart.
+The Centers for Disease Control and Prevention (CDC) recommends that children age 6 months through 8 years who did not receive at least one dose of the vaccine last season, should get two doses of vaccine approximately four weeks apart.

 Myth: The flu is nothing more than just a bad cold or the “stomach flu.”

 Fact: Influenza should not be confused with a bad cold or “stomach flu.”
 Influenza is more serious than the common cold and in mild cases causes high fever, head and body aches, coughing for days, severe fatigue for up to two weeks or more.
 It is estimated that an average of 20,000 children under the age of 5 are hospitalized due to influenza complications.
-The Centers for Disease Control and Prevention recommends annual influenza vaccination for everyone 6 months and older.
+CDC recommends annual influenza vaccination for everyone 6 months and older.

 Myth: You should not receive the flu vaccine if you’re pregnant.